alex-dubrouski/java-test/README.md

 Also you might notice that for small collection custom approach is slower.
 This can be explained by the fact that there is an overhead to spawn custom FJPool and new threads, while default one starts with JVM.

-### Anonymous classes vs Capturing and non-capturing lambdas and method references
+### Anonymous classes vs capturing and non-capturing lambdas and method references
 ```
 Benchmark                              (size)  Mode  Cnt       Score        Error  Units
 AnonymousInterfaceBenchmark.walk       100000  avgt   50    1851.074 ±     12.511  us/op